ag143/Az-900/mod-2-az-architecture.md

 ## AKS
 -K8s, is an open-source system for automating deployment, scaling, and management of containerized applications

+## Azure App Service

 ## Azure Function
 Serverless :
 - Azure Functions is an event-driven, serverless compute option that doesn’t require maintaining virtual machines or containers
 - Pay : you're only charged for the CPU time used while your function runs.

+## Azure Vnet
+- Software emulation of your network
+- helps connect your azure resources (like VM,Databases, web apps etc) together or to the internet or other networks.

+## VPN
+- VPNs can enable networks to safely and securely share sensitive information.
+- site to site & Point to site

+## Azure ExpressRoute
+CHECK DOCS

+## Azure DNS
+- MS IS IN 140 + COUNTRIES --  DNS query is answered by the closest available DNS server to provide fast performance and high availability for your domain
+ - YOU CAN'T BUT DOMAIN HERE

+## azure storage account
+- Azure Storage offers two options for copying your data to a secondary region: geo-redundant storage (GRS) and geo-zone-redundant storage (GZRS).
+GRS is similar to running LRS in two regions, and GZRS is similar to running ZRS in the primary region and LRS in the secondary region.
+- secondary region read write not available unless primary unavailable.

 ## Azure Migrate :
 Azure Migrate provides a centralized hub to assess and migrate on-premises servers, infrastructure, applications, and data to Azure.